-- Clear away anything in the email that makes it look generic.
+- Avoid generic looks.
 The goal is to come off as personable as possible.
 Use a simple, easy-to-read button that they can click on that directs them to where they can leave their review on your website

 - Change up the subject line.
-Using their name in the subject line, “John, would you do us a favor?” or “Thanks for doing business with XYZ Company, Ellie” not only catches their attention but also adds to the more personal feel you’re going for
+Using their name in the subject line, “John, would you do us a favor?” or “Christi, we need your help!” not only catches their attention but also adds to the more personal feel you’re going for.

 4. Make It Easy

-Although being high-tech and mobile friendly are essential in generating reviews, don’t be afraid to go old school and provide a way for customers to leave reviews while they’re in your office.
-If you have a physical location that customers frequent, put up a cork board and leave index cards and pens for customers to leave their reviews right in the store.
-You can type up and use their feedback on your website too!
+Although being high-tech and mobile-friendly are essential in generating reviews, don’t be afraid to go old school and provide a way for customers to leave reviews while they’re in your office.
+If you have a physical location that customers frequent, put up a corkboard and leave index cards and pens for customers to leave their reviews right in the store.
+You can use their feedback on your website too!